Adding it up: Costs and Benefits of Meeting the Contraceptive Needs of Adolescents

 In Sub-Saharan Africa and Latin America and the Caribbean, estimates of contraceptive needs and use are usually available for married, never-married and formerly married women.
 In Asia and Northern Africa, never-married women are often excluded from fertility and health surveys or are not asked questions about contraceptive need or use.

 Thus, estimates for these women are based on national surveys from countries in these regions that have the relevant data and on a review of subnational surveys of never-married women.
 All cost estimates are expressed in 2016 U.S. dollars.
 The direct costs are the sum of the average annual costs incurred by donors for contraceptive commodities provided to each country in 2013–2015,3 plus service-delivery personnel time,2 salaries4 and other supplies.5–8

-Supplemental tables containing detailed estimates can be downloaded at top of page from Additional Downloads.
+Supplemental tables containing detailed estimates are available at https://www.guttmacher.org/report/adding-it-meeting-contraceptive-needs-of-adolescents.

 In this report, women are defined as wanting to avoid a pregnancy if they: